-Climate Change Policy Certificate and COVID-19 in Winter 2021
+Climate Change Policy Certificate and COVID-19

-COVID-19 has disrupted many university activities, but the Climate Change Policy Certificate is not one of them.
-Most of the required courses have been and continue to be taught online.
+COVID-19 has disrupted many university activities, and the Climate Change Policy Certificate is suspended until further notice.

-The field school, which is intended to take place in person in the Yukon, may be replaced with a capstone project in Spring 2021 if COVID-19 distancing and travel restrictions continue.
+The field school, which is intended to take place in person in the Yukon, may be replaced with a capstone project if COVID-19 precautions continue.
 Students in the program will be consulted on the shape and nature of the concluding course.